Dynamsoft/barcode-reader-javascript/README.md

 <br>

-After deploying the site to https server, the browser might say "the site is not secure".
-It's because we are using a self-certificated certification.
-Please go to advanced and keep visiting.
+After deploying the site to an https server, the browser might say "the site is not secure".
+That is because we use self-signed certification.
+Please go to the certificate settings and allow this certificate.
 The issue should all be gone even in Safari.
 You may change the certification to a formal one in production.

 <br>

 ## Initialization

-You might notice that the decoding process doesn't start immediately.
-It's because our library needs some time for the initialization including downloading the resources and compile them.
-If the helloworld is deployed, the program will cache the wasm file in the indexDB to speed the download up.
-You can check the download status with the `_onWasmDownloaded`callback.
-Please note this functions is only triggered in the first visit because that's the only time the download of the wasm files is require.
+Our library needs some time for  initialization, including downloading the resources and compiling them, so you might notice that the decoding process doesn't start immediately.
+If the HelloWorld sample is deployed, the program will cache the wasm file in the indexedDB to speed the download up.

+You can check the download status of the WebAssembly component with the `_onWasmDownloaded` callback.
+Please note this function is only triggered during the first visit because that's the only time the wasm files are downloaded.

-Every time you open the page, the initialization will start only once.
-You can check with the `isLoaded` function to see if it's successful.
+Every time you open the page, initialization will take place only once.
+You can use the `isLoaded` function to see if the initialization was successful.

-`loadWasm` is the most basic function for initialization, you can call it over and over again or add it in your page initialization to speed up.
-The promise will be resolved if the initialization is done.
+`loadWasm` is the basic function for initialization.
+You can call it over and over again, or add it in the page initialization to speed up the whole process.
+The returned promise will be resolved once the initialization is done.

-`createInstance` and `Scanner.open` will call `loadWasm` on the backend so no initialization is required for those functions.
+`createInstance` (or using the `Scanner` constructor) and `scanner.open` will call `loadWasm` on the backend so no initialization is required for those functions.
+Therefore, it is not necessary to explicitly call `loadWasm` to initialize the library if you are directly using the constructor.

 <br>

 ### Debug Tool

-You could insert a debug tool in our samples.
+In case you need to debug your sample application, you could insert the following debug tool:

 ```html
 <script src="https://demo.dynamsoft.com/dbr_wasm/js/kConsole.js"></script>
 ```

-Please click the button `console` in top right of the screen.
+Please click the `console` button in top right of the screen.

-You could find dbr wasm version, initialization process and other useful info.
+The console will show the dbr wasm version, initialization process, and other useful info.

 <br>

 ## Configuring Scanner Settings

-The scanner interface comes with a number of properties, displayed some of the most useful properties here for example:
+The scanner interface comes with a number of properties, some of the most useful being shown here:
 ```js
 // Use config when new the object
 let scanner = new BarcodeReader.Scanner({